A Bayesian approach with persistent homology prior for Robin coefficient identification in a parabolic problem: Introduction

-Building on the existing studies, we adopt a prior constructed on the topological tool of persistent homology (PH prior).
-This prior was originally proposed in \cite{ref32} for Bayesian inversion of potential coefficients, but to the best of our knowledge, it has not yet been applied to the identification of Robin coefficients.
-And \cite{ref32} did not provide a concrete strategy for selecting the regularization parameter $\lambda$.
+Building on the existing studies, we adopt a prior constructed on the topological tool of persistent homology (called PH prior).
+This prior was originally proposed in \cite{Deng2025} for Bayesian inversion of potential coefficients.
+And to the best of our knowledge, it has not yet been applied to the identification of Robin coefficients.
+For the PH-Gaussian hybrid prior \cite{Deng2025}, there is not a concrete strategy for selecting the regularization parameter $\lambda$.
 In this paper, we address this issue by incorporating a hierarchical Bayesian framework to infer $\lambda$ from the data.
 By quantifying and encoding the topological features of the unknown function, the PH prior effectively preserves both global structures and local discontinuities during the inversion process.
-Compared with Gaussian priors, the PH prior shows better performance in handling target functions with sharp discontinuities or complex structures; at the same time, it preserves richer topological information than the TV prior.
+Compared with Gaussian priors, the PH-Gaussian hybrid prior shows better performance in handling target functions with sharp discontinuities or complex structures; at the same time, it preserves richer topological information than the TV prior.

 The remainder of this paper is organized as follows.
 Section 2 describes fundamental ideas of Bayesian inference with an emphasis on PH prior and hierarchical Bayesian models.
 Section 3 provides numerical examples to validate the effectiveness of the proposed approach.
 Section 4 concludes the paper.